 Why Are Stiff Blood Vessels Bad?

-Blood vessels that are stiffer, are less able to vasodilate (open up) in response to nitric oxide or to physical activity, your mood or body position.
-This could lead to less blood getting to where it needs to (like the heart).
-Also, stiffer blood vessels may be more easily damaged by increased blood pressure.
+Blood vessels that are stiffer are less able to vasodilate (open up) in response to nitric oxide or to physical activity, your mood or body position.
+This could lead to less blood reaching where it needs to (like the heart).
+In addition, stiffer blood vessels may be more easily damaged by increased blood pressure.
 This could increase the risk of strokes.

 Humans have about 100,000 miles of blood vessels.
 They play an important role in our health.